gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy had only a heartbeat to duck and pull Sindy down with her as the tentacle lifted off the ground and struck the wall.
 *Smack!*
-The tentacle whipped back and hit the wall again.
+The tentacle whipped back and slapped the wall again.

 On the wall opposite the door they'd come through, the second door began to grind open.